 A copy of any decision notice for an application can be viewed and printed from our online Planning Register without charge.
 We also issue a weekly list of decisions.

-Alternatively visit us at Environment Reception, Entrance 3, County Hall, Mold, CH7 6NF to view decisions in person.
-County Hall Mold Map
+Alternatively visit us at at the Main Reception, Entrance 1, County Hall, Mold, CH7 6NF (8.30am to 5pm Monday to Friday) to view decisions in person.

 Copies of decision notices issued before 01/09/06 are held in storage so please email firstname.lastname@example.org (or call 01352 703331) to arrange a viewing.